IvanMacukat/CI224_Semester2/README.md

 - 25% - Implementation of game idea - you may wish
 to provide original sketches of your idea as evidence for this.
-- 50% - Working game level and ability to move around the world freely
+- 50% - Working game level and ability to move around in the world freely